Frank Pastor

-Frank Pastor (born 7 December 1957) is a German former professional footballer who played as a strikerfor Hallescher FC Chemie and BFC Dynamo.
-He won several titles with BFC Dynamo and became th league top goal scorer in 1986–87 season.
+Frank Pastor (born 7 December 1957) is a German former professional footballer who played as a centre-forward for Hallescher FC Chemie and BFC Dynamo.
+He won several titles with BFC Dynamo and became the league top goal scorer in 1986–87 season.
 Pastor made seven appearances for the East Germany national team, but was unable to record a goal at international level.
 Pastor was transferred to BSG Aktivist Schwarze Pumpe at the start of the 1989–90 season.
 He moved to Malaysia after German reunification.
 Pastor then went to play in Austria in 1991, before he returned to Hallescher FC in 1994.